NPException/playdate-app-template/README.md

 ### Automatic GitHub draft release via GitHub action

-This template includes a GitHub action, which will create a new draft release (or update an existing one) for the current version in the `src/pdxinfo` file.
-By default, this action triggers whenever changes within the `src` folder are pushed to the `main` branch.
+This template includes a GitHub action, which will create a new draft release (or update an existing one) for the current version in the `source/pdxinfo` file.
+By default, this action triggers whenever changes within the `source` folder are pushed to the `main` branch.
 This then will automatically run `bb build-release` on one of GitHub's machines, and (if the build succeeds) upload a `.pdx.zip` file of your app to a GitHub draft release for your current version.
 You can then manually publish, edit, or delete the draft in the "Releases" section of your GitHub repo.